ipo-exe/zenith/principles.md

 **Implications**
 _Let your work compound over time._
-- Use automation to reduce manual repetition;
+- Evaluate how every project can contribute to some form of resource that is useful across other projects (now and future);
-- Design templates for projects, notes, documents, code, etc.;
+- Use automation to reduce manual repetition of boring predictable protocols;
-- Write reusable code using modules, packages and libraries;
+- Design templates for everything: projects, notes, documents, presentations, code, etc.;
-- Design a system for store, update and retrieve data;
+- Write reusable code by writing generic modules, packages and libraries;
-- Refactor when duplication appears — treat it as a signal;
+- Design a system for store, retrieve and update datasets so you don't need to download and organize it every time;

 **Moderation**
 _Not all reuse begins on day one._
 - Avoid overbuilding before patterns emerge;
-- Implement quick solutions when time is short;
+- Use simple documentation to implement fast solutions when time is short;
 - Expand generality only when demand exists;
 - Improve systems iteratively, not all at once;
 - Reusability is a horizon — not a prerequisite;